Tuesday, December 8, 2020

 “Still though," I continued to myself, “With Betty and Jesus I’m receiving a persona, anthropomorphized for me, or in the case of Betty mammalized, composed of particular aspects of Atman (or should I say Axxxn?).
 But if I commune with Gxd directly I might receive every aspect of Hxm at once.
 Would I short-circuit?”

-Such cautionary thoughts did not dissuade me because, as research has shown, men are more drawn to risk than women, and older men with nothing to do but write their experiences are the most drawn, because they need things to write about.
+Such cautionary thoughts did not dissuade me from my quest, however, because, as research has shown, men are more drawn to risk than women, and older men with nothing to do but write their experiences are the most drawn, because they need things to write about.

 I resolved then to go in search of Gxd.
 And since there is no better guide for finding a god than another god, I sought Betty.